Office of Epidemiology and Research, Division of Research

 The recipient of the award is typically the PI's institution, which should meet eligibility criteria as given in the FOA.

-By this the MCH Research Program means that a PI who currently has or in the past has had an R40 is excluded from applying for a grant to follow longitudinally the population used in their just-ending or previous R40 grant.
-Not excluded are: Applications which include a longitudinal design within the proposed three-year project period; applications which involve analyzing pre-existing longitudinal data through the SDAS mechanism; and applications which involve collecting follow-up data on a population targeted in a grant funded by another agency.
+By this the Office of Epidemiology and Research, Division of Research means that a PI who currently has or in the past has had an R40 is excluded from applying for a grant to follow longitudinally the population used in their just-ending or previous R40 grant.
+Not excluded are: Applications which include a longitudinal design within the proposed three-year project period; applications which involve analyzing pre-existing longitudinal data through the SDAR mechanism; and applications which involve collecting follow-up data on a population targeted in a grant funded by another agency.

 The FOA states, "Recipients will conduct secondary data analyses using existing national databases and administrative records."
 However, in cases where no existing national database adequately addresses a given MCH-related research question or specific MCH population, then the best available public data set can be used.
 In all cases, the FOA requires that "findings will be generalizable and of regional or national significance."
 Therefore, you would want to highlight how findings from your proposed project will have regional or national significance.
 Funding decisions are based on scientific merit as determined by the external review committee, and on availability of funds.